 FaLessa Side Effects

-Generic Name: folic acid
+Generic name: folic acid

-Applies to folic acid: capsule, injectable, solution, tablet
+Applies to folic acid: capsule, solution, tablet.

 - general weakness or discomfort